 And though most tea has at least some health benefit, the green (and white) teas are the ones that shine as the superstars of them all.
 Tea is absolutely loaded with flavenoids and polyphenols (plant antioxidants that halt, reverse and prevent oxidative damage to your cells – see my previous post on antioxidants for more info).
 They in fact have over 10x the amount found in fruits and vegetables!
 The most acclaimed antioxidant is a catechin (technically referred to as Epigallocatechin-3-Gallate, aka EGCG), which is responsible for most of the health benefits.
 Catechins are more powerful than vitamins C and E in halting oxidative damage to cells.

-At this point, it’s unclear just how much green tea you need to drink in order for to obtain all the benefit of the EGCG.
+It’s unclear just how much green tea you need to drink in order for to obtain all the benefit of the EGCG.
 EGCG isn’t highly available in the body and therefore not completely used.
 This means that for many health conditions, supplementation might be required to achieve optimal, highly available and absorbed amounts.
 Talk to your ND about whether supplementation is a good idea for you.

-Cancer: Human studies that have shown that consumption of green tea daily (talk to your ND for good dosing) may inhibit cancer growth.
+Cancer Prevention & Treatment: Human studies that have shown that consumption of green tea daily (talk to your ND for good dosing) may inhibit cancer growth.
 This is because EGCG regulates and inhibits cancer growth, and kills cells that are growing inappropriately.

 A study of Japanese women with breast cancer found that increased green tea consumption before and after surgery lowered their recurrence of the disease.